This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series at the bottom of this post.

 We like the idea of working at our child’s pace, but deep down we’re terrified that this will compound exponentially over time, leaving them so behind that they will lose years of their lives, as well as all of their opportunities for college, career and long-term relationships.
 We think that our children who want to be engineers and mathematicians will never reach their dreams and it will be all our fault.

-The secret about math is that it doesn’t take all that long to learn.
+The secret about K-6 math is that it doesn’t take all that long to learn.
 The second secret is that there’s a lot of repetition between grade levels.
-Sudbury school (a democratic interest-led school) reported that kids who had no formal math through all of school were able to learn the K-12 math they needed for the SAT in anywhere from 12-30 hours.
+Sudbury school (a democratic interest-led school) reported that kids who had no formal math through all of school were able to learn the K-12 math they needed for the SAT in anywhere from 12-30 intensive study hours.
 I recommend reading about that here.

 Levels of Math

-You have the option to take higher math like calculus if you know you want to pursue a technical college degree.
 This all varies from school to school, but hopefully that gives you a general idea of how math courses are spaced through a school career.
-Higher math is usually referred to as anything above beginning calculus.

 Higher Math

-What about this higher math?
-What if my child wants to be an engineer?
-I interviewed my brother who is a civil engineer with an engineering degree from Georgia Tech.
+Higher math is usually referred to as anything above beginning calculus.
+I interviewed my brother who is a civil engineer with an engineering degree from Georgia Tech to find out about this.
 Before he was an engineer, he had actually graduated with a music degree from another college.
-What did that mean?
-It meant he had taken hardly any college math; or higher math for that matter.
-When he decided he wanted to be an engineer, he needed a lot more math to get into his program of choice at Georgia Tech.
+This meant he had taken hardly any college math, or higher math for that matter.
+When he decided he wanted to be an engineer, he needed a lot more math to get into his program of choice.
 When he sat down with his advisor to figure out what he needed in order to apply, he was discouraged because it was going to take him many semesters to complete the math prerequisites he needed.

 Now What

 Early math curriculums contain mostly the same content but there are different approaches to learning math, and your child might like one better than another.
 But all of them work in terms of giving your kids the basic tool box that they need.
+Pick the curriculum that you can do a little bit of every day.

 It’s impossible to give every kid the exact same math education.
 Skills and concepts taught in math (as well as exactly when they are taught) varies from school district to school district!
 Common Core is trying to homogenize this across all states, but even those set standards are open-ended, leaving a lot of room for interpretation.